Nuke1999/Authenticator-Pro/README.md

 # AuthenticatorPro

-AuthenticatorPro is a customizable authenticator extension that allows users to generate and autofill one-time passwords (OTPs) for their favorite websites.
+AuthenticatorPro is a customizable authenticator extension that allows users to generate and autofill one-time passwords (OTPs).
 This extension offers various customization options such as enabling/disabling autofill, setting specific URLs for autofill, and more.

 ## Features